Lens focus test chart to test your lenses

 I have always checked my lenses to know if they are working correctly.
 Now with the 70D’s and the 5DMkIV’s not only can I check the focus but I can adjust it.

-You only need to adjust if your lenses are way out of focus.
-Focusing a little more to the back or the front is normal and all lenses are a little different.
+You only need to adjust the focus if your lenses are really out of focus.
+Focusing a little more to the back or the front is normal and all lenses are slightly different in this area.

-Before the test chart I would do a simple in field test of focusing on something.
-Taking the image then looking at the image on the computer.
-From there seeing if what I focused on was sharp and if not what was in focus.
-Simple but it worked.
+Before making the test chart I would do a simple in field test of the focusing by focusing on something and taking an picture.
+Then I would put the image on the computer and zoom in on what I focused on.
+Then I would check to see if what I focused on was sharp and if not what was in focus (in front of the subject or behind).
+It was simple but it worked.

-Now using this video and the focus chart below you can see exactly how good a lens is and if your lens is out what direction you need to adjust it.
+Now using the focus test chart below you can see exactly how good a lens is and if your lens is out what direction you need to adjust it.

-It was so much faster.
-As an extra benefit with using the chart you can adjust your lens to rear focus if you want that.
-I know a number of people who like their lenses to rear focus a little.
+It was so much faster and VERY accurate.
+As an extra benefit with using the chart you can adjust your lens to rear focus if you prefer that.
+I prefer to have my lenses slightly rear focus as I get more keepers that way.
 This will allow you to set that easily and precisely.

 Focus Test Chart Links